sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 ### 2. Navigate to the Project Directory

-Navigate to the place where you cloned the repository.
-Use the following command on Command Prompt to do so:
+Navigate to the directory where you cloned the repository by using the following command in the Command Prompt:

 ```bash
 cd your-repository
 ```

-where `your-repository` is the absolute path to where the repository is stored in your local machine.
+Replace `your-repository` with the absolute path to the location where the repository is stored on your local machine.

-### 3. Run the Batch executable
+### 3. Run the Batch Executable

-Type the following command in on Command Prompt to observe all the results in one go:
+Type the following command in on Command Prompt to observe all the results at once:

 ```bash
 run_program.sh